jundalisay/spblist/content/en/material/principles/part-2/chapter-04.md

 A universal sos is a universe.
 Our sos is evidenced by the cosmic microwave background radiation.

-## Vortex Energy Quantity

-A sos can have

-## Vortex Rotation Direction
+### The Difference Between Stellar and Galactic Vortices

 In the 1630's, Descartes described black holes as spinning spacetime vortices which prevented light from going into their center.
 These were opposed to stars which allowed light to go into the center.

+{{< img src="/graphics/physics/vortex.jpg" alt="Vortex" >}}

 The main reason for the difference is the sheer size of a galaxy's center compared to that of a star.

-{{< img src="/graphics/physics/vortex.jpg" alt="Vortex" >}}

 - A stellar vortex is small.
   - This allows the surrounding spacetime particles to easily compress and pressure the center.